DerrykMac/DerrykMac/README.md

-heyo im Derryk
+Heyo im Derryk

+C# is cool
-python is rad
+python is overated
+javascript makes me cry

 Thankyou for comming to my Ted Talk